 If “Absolute path” is activated Kontakt will always look for your files at the exact same position you stored your instrument, also when moving it to another location.

-You get the point.
-When publishing your instrument also your customer’s Kontakt will look for the files at your location which still is
+You have probably already recognized the problem: When publishing your instrument also your customer’s Kontakt will look for the files at your location which still is D:\My_Instrument\..

 If you leave “Absolute paths” unchecked Kontakt uses relative paths.
 That means Kontakt always looks for your files relatively from where your .nki is stored.

-Also when you are moving all files to a new location (hard drive, partition or sub folder).
+Also when moving all files to a new location (hard drive, partition or sub folder).

 Always relatively to where your nki is stored.
-This way we can publish our instrument without worrying where our customers/users will store our instrument package.
+This way we can publish our instrument without worrying where our customers/users will install our instrument package.

-eg. when putting only the nki to another location while leaving samples and resources at the original location you will get a missing content warning.
+eg. when putting only the nki to another location while leaving samples and resources at the original location there will be a missing content warning.